Laboratoria/etiquette/README.md

   colleagues, contributors, students, alumni, employers, ... the best options could be a group message, forum thread or blog post).
 * Is it a transient conversation or does it need to survive over time?
-If you expect (or want) the conversation to be searchable and available in the future silos like chats are not appropriate, use a forum or GitHub repo (issues, ...).
+If you expect (or want) the conversation to be searchable and available in the future, silos like chats are not appropriate; use a forum or GitHub repo (issues, ...).
 * Does it start a discussion?
-If you intend to start a discussion, be inclusive and use open channels so that other can _join_ the conversation, _see_ what is happening and _refer_ to it in future discussions.
+If you intend to start a discussion, be inclusive and use open channels so that others can _join_ the conversation, _see_ what is happening and _refer_ to it in future discussions.

 ### [Slack](https://laboratoriala.slack.com/messages/C7TE6F4G7/)